What is biological psychology?

 Neuroplasticity is vital to our approach of mental health in the modern world.
 It means that the brain keeps changing, learning, & adapting.

-A selection of academic work in psychiatric genetics and related fields.
+A selection of my academic work in biological psychology and related fields.

 Could weight-loss drugs affect mental health?